FandosA/Normal_Flow_Prediction_Pytorch/README.md

 ```
 python test.py --checkpoint=checkpoint_395_best.pth
 ```
-because that's the name of the checkpoint where the loss value was the lowest.
+because that's the name of the checkpoint where the loss value was the lowest in my training.